enriquemolinari/userauth/README.md

 To start the service using LocalTunnel URLs, use:

 - mvn exec:java -Dsecret=bfhAp4qdm92bD0FIOZLanC66KgCS8cYVxq/KlSVdjhI= -Dtest-with-lt=true
-  - This will enable CORS and change cookie parameters (HttpOnly; domain=loca.lt; Secure; SameSite=None) to enable testing using [LocalTunnel](https://github.com/localtunnel/localtunnel).
+  - This will enable CORS for the origin "https://web-pwa-epm.loca.lt" and change cookie parameters (HttpOnly; domain=loca.lt; Secure; SameSite=None) to enable testing using [LocalTunnel](https://github.com/localtunnel/localtunnel).

 # Users